Ejngineer/MeshViewer/README.md

 * stb_image for loading textures

 Other than this, everything is built from scratch.
 MeshViewer is made up of three main components.The Window class is responsible for creating our window context that everything with be drawn on.
 It is also used for loading the opengl implementaion using GLAD.
 The UI class is responsible for setting up and drawing the UI using ImGui and Jsoncpp.
 Lastly, our Renderer class is responsible for drawing our 3D models and acts as a factory for model and light objects.

+Some of the main features provided by MeshViewer include:
+* Ability to add new models without needing to touch internal functionality
+* Extensive options for interacting with models (Transform, Color, lighting, render modes)
+* Support for multiple file formats
+* Lightweight bloat free application

+## Instructions

 ## Installation